AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

   slow language, which often doesn't matter if you can offload the heavy lifting to fast compiled code, e.g. by using Numpy array operations.
 But if what you're trying to do isn't *vectorizable* then you're out of luck.
-And alternative to Python, albeit much less mature and with a smaller ecosystem, but which provides a very fast generated code, is *Julia*.
+An alternative to Python, albeit much less mature and with a smaller ecosystem, but which provides very fast generated code, is *Julia*.

 - Creating libraries that can be called from other languages.
 In this case you'll often want to create a library with a C interface, which